google/autocxx/README.md

 a.do_a_thing();
 ```

-The existing cxx facilities are used to allow safe ownership of C++ types from Rust; specifically things like `std::unique_ptr` and `std::string` - so the Rust code should
-not typically require use of unsafe code, unlike with normal `bindgen` bindings.
+The existing cxx facilities are used to allow safe ownership of C++ types from Rust; specifically things like `std::unique_ptr` and `std::string` - so the Rust code should not typically require use of unsafe code, unlike with normal `bindgen` bindings.

+The macro and code generator will both need to know the include path to be passed to bindgen.
+At the moment, this is passed in via an
+environment variable, `AUTOCXX_INC`.
+See the `demo/build.rs` file for details.

 # How it works